isaacault/digital-garden/_notes/walks/no_car/bridge_of_orchy_to_taynuilt.md

 - 18:33 - 21:20: Train from Taynuilt to Glasgow Queen Street.
 - 21:30 - 22:19: Train from Glasgow Queen Street to Edinburgh Waverly.

-Perhaps the biggest hiccup here is that there is no reliable food in Taynuilt
+Perhaps the biggest hiccup here is that there is only one option for food in Taynuilt and that's Graham's Grocers.
+It's well rated on Google Maps and says it should be open until 22:00 on a Sunday, but sometimes small town businesses don't necessarily abide by the Google Maps.

+Note: If you arrive in Taynuilt early and hungry, you could always get the first train/bus to Oban and get food/drink there until the train leaves from Oban to Glasgow.